dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 RunTime 00:00:07.58
 ```

 There's a lot to unpack here.
-It creates a new DbContext, wires up the new
+The tool creates a new DbContext, wires up the new
 DbContext in Startup.cs, and finally creates the new API controller with the
 standard create/read/update/delete routes.
 This approach may not always meet
 your needs, it is a great way to get quick prototypes up and running.

 ## Wrap Up

-.NET has come a long way from being tied to Visual Studio.
-Having command line
-options for functionality allows developers who prefer using the command line to
-to have an experience equal to those working in Visual Studio.
-To keep this post
-from going on for pages I only mentioned a few of the global tools that I've
-integrated into my workflow, but there is a growing ecosystem of tools to handle
-issues like code formatting, code coverage, or finding just the right gif.
-Go
-give them a try!
+.NET has come a long way from being tightly coupled with Visual Studio.
+Having the command line as an alternative workflow allows those developers to have an experience equal to those working in Visual Studio.
+To keep this post concise, I only mentioned a few of the global tools I've integrated into my workflow.
+Still, there is a growing ecosystem of tools to handle everything from code formatting, measuring code coverage, or finding just the right gif.
+Go give them a try!

 {{< figure src="/images/janet_waving.gif"
     alt="Good Place Janet waving" class="display: block, margin: 1.0rem auto, max-width: 100%, height: auto" >}}